 Chat About It

-Talk to your child about your SUP experience to see if it's something she would be interested in, without pressure.
+Talk to your child about your Stand Up Paddle Board experience to see if it’s something she would be interested in, without pressure.
 Explain how you SUP, and why all the pieces (paddle, type of board, balance) are important.
-If you're child is still interested, research a great day and location for them to try.
+If you’re child is still interested, research a great day and location for them to try.
 I definitely recommend a nice sunny off-season day.

 Despite being a bit uncomfortable or making you hot, life jackets are important!
 Be sure both you and your child are wearing one when you go out together.
 If you’re not wearing one then your child may think it’s silly for them to wear one.
 Be an example and show proper safety measures.
 I actually fell off my board while out kiddo-free (the second time I went out, after the above picture was taken) and went under a bit when it happened.
 If I didn’t have my life jacket on I’m not sure if I could have lifted myself back up, but I did since I had it and launched back toward my board to get back up.
 Be sure to apply sunscreen and wear hats or sunglasses if needed, too.

 Take your child to a lake to get started.
 Aside from the occasional waves from nearby boats, the water is fairly still and peaceful, making it easier to try out.
 Be sure to stay in the most shallow part of the water for a while until your child is comfortable with moving further into the deeper sections of the lake.

 Depending on the age of your child, let her start out by sitting in front of or behind you on the board.
 Let her know that she can sit with her legs out in the water or up on the board, but that they have to be even on the board, and still.
 Explain how important balance is when standing or sitting on the board.
 After a bit, let your child try standing up if they’re comfortable.
 My daughter held onto me the first time she stood up, but later was comfortable with spreading her arms out for a bit.